 A key action of the Draft Active Ipswich Strategy 2021 - 2031 is to develop an Aquatics Facilities Action Plan to guide the planning, delivery and promotion of quality facilities and programs.
 Council would like to know how our community use Council’s swim centres, swimming lagoon and water play grounds.

-Your help with completing the survey will provide Council with information about your water sport or play needs.
-This will help identify priorities to inform decision-making by Council.
-Your feedback will contribute to a detailed Aquatic Facilities Action Plan.
+We asked you for your feedback about your water sport or play needs.
+This helped identify priorities to inform decision-making by Council.
+Your feedback contributed to a detailed Aquatic Facilities Action Plan.
 The Aquatic Facilities Action Plan will help direct future budgets and resources.
 The plan will support and encourage participation in water activities.

 Take our survey